On this page

 Specifies a non-indexed field.
 If you run a query against a field that isn't indexed, Atlas Search doesn't return an error and returns an empty result set.
 You must specify only indexed fields as values for the

 pathparameter.
 You can enable dynamic mapping in your index definition for the collection to ensure that all the dynamically indexable fields in the collection are automatically indexed.
-To learn more, see Static and Dynamic Mappings.
+To learn more, see dynamic mapping.

 datefields, create an index for the fields using the corresponding Atlas Search field type such as